 What should I do if I think my dog has been poisoned?

-If you think your dog has been poisoned by anything, you need to act quickly.
-Contact your vet as soon as your pet shows signs of being ill.
+If you think your dog has been poisoned by something, you need to act quickly.
+Speak to your vet straight away.

-It’s a good idea to write down the details of anything you think your dog has ingested, when they ate/drank it, how much they have swallowed, and what symptoms they have been experiencing.
+It’s extremely helpful for vets if you keep any packaging and write down the details of anything you think your dog has ingested, eg when they ate or drank it, how much they have swallowed, and what symptoms they are experiencing.

-If you have seen your dog eat something that they shouldn’t, don’t wait for symptoms to appear.
+If you have seen your dog eat something that they should not, don’t wait for symptoms to appear.
 Call your vet immediately and ask for their advice.